Andereoo/TkinterWeb/docs/source/upgrading.rst

 * A more intuitive API
 * Support for experimental Tkhtml features, such as page printing
 * Widget behaviour and API is now more closely aligned with standard Tkinter widgets
-* The DOM API now more closely mirrors its JavaScript counterparts
+* Many DOM improvements.
+The DOM API now more closely mirrors its JavaScript counterpart.
 * Dozens of new configuration options, including access to more settings and the ability to link a JavaScript interpreter
 * Basic JavaScript support (new in version 4.1)
 * Improved embedded widget handling (new in version 4.2)
-* More DOM improvements
 * SVG support on Windows and ``border-radius`` support on Windows and Linux (new in version 4.4)
 * Support for Tcl 9 (new in version 4.5)
+* Caret browsing functionality (new in version 4.8)

 Removed
 -------